ray-x/navigator.lua/README.md

 pylsp+pyright+jedi
 together.
 If you have multiple similar LSP installed and have trouble with the plugin, please enable only one at a time.

+Note: If you have multiple lsp installed for same language, please only enable one at a time by disable others with e.g. `disable_lsp={'denols', 'clangd'}`

 ### Disable a lsp client loading from navigator

 To disable a specific LSP, set `filetypes` to {} e.g.